Painting on the ancient ‘Axe Apollon – Saint-Michel’

 Crampons on, and eventually ice axe out.
 It’s not an extreme climb, but its an extremely long fall if you trip.
 With a heavy backpack, plenty of sharp rock and cliffs looming below best to take it steady.
 Eventually I pop out of the cloud and the view is stunning.
 I can’t see the route below me and have no idea what the last hour of the path looks like.
 I haven’t seen the view below the ridges, but now all around me I begin to immerse from the cloud inversion and the mountains, scattered amongst this marshmallow like view were lit up pink and orange.

 It’s late by the time we all eventually arrive at the cabin.
-We are pretty tired from filming and trudging through the snow but the view is energising and we get the fire lit.
+We are pretty tired from filming and trudging through the snow but the view is energizing and we get the fire lit.
 We make some tea and get some food on the go.
-By the end of the trip we are all going to smell like smoked sausage.
+By the end of the trip, we are all going to smell like smoked sausage.
 The cabin is tiny and lighting the fire proves to be a smoky affair if you’re not careful.

 After about 10 minutes we could hardly breathe.
 I was lying there wishing I had brought a cooler sleeping bag (bearing in mind the sleeping bags we have would keep us alive in a snow hole at -10 degrees).
 Little did I know the cabin must have been about 20degrees inside.
-After a lying there for a while wondering if the others could breath I heard a gasp and Julien and Jules couldn’t bear it any longer.
-We knocked open the chalet door to let some cold air in and we could breath again, and sleep.
+After lying there for a while wondering if the others could breathe I heard a gasp and Julien and Jules couldn’t bear it any longer.
+We knocked open the chalet door to let some cold air in and we could breathe again, and sleep.

 Effort vs reward:

 I’m instantly inspired to get going and set up the easel.
 The day proves to be a perfect one.
-We spend time drinking tea periodically, I start a number of paintings throughout the day with different light effects.
+We spend time drinking tea periodically, I start several paintings throughout the day with different light effects.
 Julien & Jules are working hard too.
 They have a limited time to get all the footage they need so, as I’m racing to catch the light, they also are running about.

 We spend 3 days up at the cabin, painting, filming, drinking tea, eating sachet food along with dried sausage & some gruyere cheese.
 (Which I vow never to go hiking without again) I could write so much more, share many more photos and paintings.
-But actually I would like to leave you in some suspense.
-Julien and Jules are currently busy working on the film I can’t wait to see the final result and share it with you.
+But actually, I would like to leave you in some suspense.
+Julien and Jules are currently busy working on the film.
+I can’t wait to see the final result and share it with you.

 How to paint the mountains:

 I’m not really going to give a tutorial here, just my approach.
-During this trip the aim is to let myself be inspired and work with the changing scenery as we find it.
+During this trip, the aim is to let myself be inspired and work with the changing scenery as we find it.
 Having not been here before it would be pointless to try anything else.
 I want to produce some works which best describes our trip.
-The goosebumps you get as you come out the cabin with the sun rising for the first time.
+The goosebumps you get as you come out of the cabin with the sun rising for the first time.
 The depth and mystery of the clouds looming below.
 There is so much to choose from.

-Below is a sneak peak of the paintings in progress.
+Below is a sneak peek of the paintings in progress.
 The second painting is inspired by something I have never seen before.
 It is called the ‘Apollo – St-Michel axis’.
 About fifty years ago, Jean Richer wrote a very interesting book in which he describes alignments of temples and asks himself “how did the ancients know how to build edifices so perfectly aligned over several hundred kilometers?
-He describes a line passing through Delphi (and its Pythia, dedicated to the solar god Apollo), Athens and Delos (where Apollo was born) which he calls the Apollo line.
+He describes a line passing through Delphi (and its Pythia, dedicated to the solar god Apollo), Athens, and Delos (where Apollo was born) which he calls the Apollo line.
 Ten years later, his brother Julien resumed his work and realized that this line extended much further, towards Europe.
 This line which originates at Mont-Carmel in fact stretches all the way to the archipelago of the Skellig Islands.

 Julien had told me about this theory on the climb up.
-But what we noticed over the next few days was possibly even more more spectacular than we had imagined.
+But what we noticed over the next few days was possibly even more spectacular than we had imagined.
 That is, that throughout the day there is a constant circular rainbow effect in the shadow of this particular peak(the Haut Cime).

 As you can see in the photo below, the entire shadow of the Dents du midi appears on the clouds below, but the rainbow appears only alongside the ‘Haut Cime’.
 This effect remained through the whole day as the shadows moved over the valley below.
 To add to this mystery, the next day the clouds dispersed and we eventually had a view of the entire valley floor.
 But there it was.
 In the same place as the previous day, the autumnal colours were decisively more saturated and tinted.
 It is clear to see from being up there that anyone in ancient history, or even today, could be persuaded of this mountain’s sacred energy.

 Thank you to Jules & Julien for the good times and I can’t wait to see their film and share it with you.
-The exhibition and film will preview on the 16th January 2021.
+The exhibition and film will preview on the 16th of January 2021.